 After defining your question and obtaining and preparing your data, you’re ready to begin building a machine learning model.
 The following sections break down the process of building a model, as well as how to verify you’ve built a useful one.

-Assessing the Performance of Machine Learning Models
+Assess the Performance of Your Machine Learning Model

 While working on your machine learning project, you may need to evaluate how successful your model is at producing helpful results.
 The following is a list of three metrics you can use as indicators of a successful model: